openl2m/openl2m/docs/device_requirements.rst

 * Cisco Syslog-Mib
   Used to read log messages from Cisco devices (if configured).

+* Cisco-Config MIB
+  Used to save the configuration on regular Cisco devices.

+* CiscoSB-Config MIB
+  Used to save the configuration on Cisco SB devices.

+* CISCOSB-vlan-MIB
+  Read vlans in Cisco-SB devices.

+* CISCOSB-rlInterfaces MIB
+  Read interface transceiver information.

 * HP Aruba/Procure HP-ICF-POE-MIB
   Get enhanced PoE info on the Aruba/Procurve switches that support it.